Mazatlán: Colonial period

 During the early years of the Spanish conquest in Sinaloa, the region currently occupied by the municipality of Mazatlán remained uninhabited.
 The nearest town was Chametla, which was occupied by the Spanish in 1531, and lent its name to the province, despite being abandoned shortly afterward.

-The city was colonized in 1531 by an army of Spaniards and indigenous people.
+The city was colonized in 1531 by an army of Spaniards.

 In 1534, the Valley of Mazatlán was divided into 25 Castellanos by an unknown person who did not stay there for long.
 In 1576, Don Hernando de Bazán, Governor and Captain General of Nueva Vizcaya, sent Captain Martín Hernández with his father, brothers, and soldiers to occupy the site of Mazatlán, granting them land and titles in return.
 The Captain's claims were ratified in the City of Durango in 1639, and endorsed in the same city in 1650.

 Nuño de Guzmán's entry to Sinaloa in 1531, and the appointment of the conquered lands as provinces, prompted the internal territorial division of the State.
 Chametla was occupied by the Spanish, and listed the province extending from the Rio Cañas Elota to the boundary with the province of Culiacán.
 Both provinces belonged to the kingdom of New Galicia.

 In 1565, the town of Chametla was gradually diminished by ongoing Indian raids.
-That year, Captain Francisco de Ibarra recovered the territory south of the state, rebuilt Chametla, and founded the Villa de San Sebastián (known today as Concordia), and awarded the region to New Vizcaya.
+That year, Captain Francisco de Ibarra recovered the territory south of the state, rebuilt Chametla, and founded the Villa de San Sebastián (known today as Concordia), and awarded the region to Nueva Vizcaya, New Spain.
 The provinces under his jurisdiction included the villages of San Sebastián, Charcas, Copala and Pánuco.

 During the last years of the seventeenth century and early eighteenth century, the territory within Sinaloa remained unchanged, until 1732, when the provinces of Sonora and Ostimuri were united, as were the provinces of Sinaloa, Culiacán, and Rosario, with San Felipe and Santiago being the principal cities.

 In 1749, Sinaloa was divided into five provinces with their mayors and lieutenancy: Maloya, with jurisdiction over Chametla, Rosario, and San José; Copala, with jurisdiction over San Ignacio, Piaxtla, and Mazatlán; Culiacán, with jurisdiction over Badiraguato, and Sinaloa, which bordered the Mayo River.

 In 1786, the intendant system was implemented due to the need to establish a provincial government.
 Arizpe Municipality was formed out of the territories of Sonora and Sinaloa.
 That year, the first mayor, Garrido Durán, established eleven subdelegations, eight of them in Sinaloa, with Mazatlán being within the subdelegation of Copala, which was later called San Sebastián.